China criticizes Dutch plan to curb access to chip tools

 Mao appealed to the Netherlands to “safeguard the stability of the international industrial and supply chain.”

+ASML’s extreme-ultraviolet, or EUV, equipment uses light to etch microscopically precise circuits into silicon, allowing them to be packed more closely together.
+That increases their speed and reduces power demand.

+The Dutch government has prohibited ASML from exporting its most advanced machines to China since 2019, but the company is allowed to supply lower-quality systems.

-Industry analysts say China’s lack of access to ASML etching technology is a serious handicap in its effort to develop a domestic chip industry.
-Chinese vendors can produce low-end chips used in autos and most consumer electronics but not those used in smartphones, servers and other high-end products.
+Chinese manufacturers can produce low-end chips used in autos and most consumer electronics but not those used in smartphones, servers and other high-end products.

 Dutch Prime Minister Mark Rutte and U.S. President Joe Biden held talks in January on ASML’s chip machines.